benbrastmckie/ModalHistory/README.md

 - [10%] Present a topic in class (15min), revising the class notes for that week
 - [10%] Open two [issues](https://github.com/benbrastmckie/ModalHistory/issues) to raise a substantial question or make an observation
 - [40%] Make substantial contributions to all eight collaborative problem sets
-- [40%] Complete a final project by either:
+- [40%] Complete and present a final project by either:
   - Presenting and discussing an important formal result
   - Use the model-checker to implement a semantics